-4.1.9 In adopting the comparable companies/transactions approach to valuation, there may be differences between the relevant comparables used and the subject matter.
-Such differences include, but are not limited to, the size of the company, operating history, geographical location, listing status, etc. In such instances, the Independent Adviser should highlight material differences noted from publicly available information obtained from reliable sources.
-If quantitative adjustments can be made to account for such differences, the basis for the adjustments should be justified and disclosed.
+4.1.8 In adopting the comparable companies/transactions approach to valuation, there may be differences between the relevant comparables used and the subject matter.
+Such differences include, but are not limited to, the size of the company, operating history, geographical location, listing status, etc. In such instances, the Independent Adviser should highlight the differences.
+If quantitative adjustments can be made to account for the differences, the basis for the adjustments should be justified and disclosed.